 - Reducing pollutants by 50 percent in the campus Energy Center.

-Also, this fall Southern will launch a Sustainable Living Learning Community, in which
+Southern has also launched a Sustainability Living Learning Community, in which students

 Learn more about sustainability at Southern.